lorenzofiorello/Stocks_ETFs_Dashboard/README.md

 3. **Interact with the Dashboard**:
    - Once the file is open in Power BI, you can filter the data by year, ETF, or stock, and dynamically view the charts.

+## Next Steps
+I would like next to continue analyzing the ETF data in particular since I have noticed some inaccuracies.
+Next, I would like to update the dataset to include the data about the period 2021-present.
+Finally, It would be interesting to automatise this dashboard, so that it can always show the most recent data.

 ## Contributions